TheRekman/Region-Extension/README.md

 - `playerpause/pp [time]` - Pauses trigger for player in given time after activation.
 Format: 0d0h0m0s
 - `delay/d [time] [flag]` - Activates the trigger only after the given time.
 - `playerdelay/pd [time] [flag]` - Activates the trigger only after the given time for the player.
+- `recheck/rc` - Rechecks the actual presence of the player in region.
 > Flags - additional conditions under which the delay trigger is activated.
 > - `-f` - The trigger is activated at the end of the delay, regardless of the presence of a player in the region.
 Default.
 > - `-i` - The trigger is activated if the player is in the region at the end of the delay.